derb12/pybaselines/docs/algorithms/whittaker.rst

 asls (Asymmetric Least Squares)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :func:`.asls` (sometimes called "ALS" in literature) function is the
+The :meth:`.asls` (sometimes called "ALS" in literature) function is the
 original implementation of Whittaker smoothing for baseline fitting.

 Minimized function: